AmoghTarun254/sustainability_llm/README.md

 **ISO 14001**: An international standard for environmental management systems.
 It provides a framework for organizations to manage their environmental responsibilities systematically and improve their environmental performance.

+# Need for this model and use-cases

+This chatbot can be used to teach enthusiasts about the tenets of sustainability and sustainable technologies.

+This implementation could help enterprises in managing their sustainability initiatives, investments, and impacts in a streamlined manner.